Rough & Tumble Engineers

 Our Museum is open to the public for 7 special events per year.
 If you would like to arrange a private tour please send your request to [email protected] at least 6-8 weeks prior and we will do our best to meet your needs.

-The 76th R & T Threshermen's Reunion is the 2nd Oldest show in the Country to be held again August 14-17, 2024.
-Featured will be Shepperd Diesel, Allis Chalmers Associated Engines, and Box Hand Corn Shellers.
+The 77th R & T Threshermen's Reunion is the 2nd Oldest show in the Country to be held again August 13th to the 16th in 2025 featuring Construction Equipment with Yellow Power Organization, Empire Gas Engines and Fairbanks-Morse & Co.

 • No Camping